python-poetry/poetry/docs/repositories.md

 poetry config http-basic.foo <username> <password>
 ```

-If you do not specify the password you will be prompted to write it.
+If you do not specify the password, you will be prompted to write it.

 {{% note %}}